jkoo0604/ReactNative_Notas/README.md

 # Notas
 ### Mobile app for note-taking

 An iOS productivity app for composing rich text notes with images.
 Content organization via notebooks with timestamped preview of notes.
 Offers Google sign-in option.
-Built with React Native leveraging Firebase Authentication, Firestore and Storage.
+Built with React Native and serverless backend using Google Cloud (Firebase Authentication, Firestore and Storage).

 * Firebase Authentication for email/password authentication and Google sign-in
 * Firebase Firestore and Firebase Storage for data/image storage